Dr Abi Plimmer

 • Plate tectonics

-• Plume evolution
+• Plume dynamics

 • Lithosphere and mantle coupling